Tours of Cabrenç from Serralongue

 Notes

-1) From (5), after a return trip to the signal tower (6), descend to the left towards Can Toni, via the (challenging) Solana de les Torres ridge path, and return to (3).
+1) From (5), after a return trip to the Signal Tower (6), head down to the left towards Can Toni via the (challenging) ridge path of Solana de les Torres and rejoin the (3).

-2) From (9), descend to the left, on the left bank of the Ribera del Castell.
-Join a track and follow it to the left, still on the left bank, to Can Toni and rejoin (3).
+2) From (9), head down to the left, along the left bank of the Ribera del Castell.
+Join a track and follow it to the left, staying on the left bank all the way to Can Toni, and rejoin the (3).

 4) Do not go to the various viewpoints (12) and (15).

-** Observation on 15 June 2023: a lot of water in all the fords.
+** Note on 15 June 2023: high water levels at all fords.
 Take care.

 (16) If you do not wish to risk the fords: continue along the track, passing the Can Toni car park.
-At (3), descend to Serralongue via the same route you took on the way up.
+At (3) descend to Serralongue via the opposite route to the outward journey.

 This is a mid-mountain area.
-You will need: rain and windproof clothing, water, snacks, GPX track, description, map, camera, walking shoes, walking stick.
+You will need: rain and windproof clothing, water, snacks, GPX track, route description, map, camera, walking shoes, a walking stick.

-Drinking water available in Serralongue.
-Water from streams must be filtered or disinfected (no livestock), no permanent human activity.
+Drinking water available at Serralongue.
+Water from streams must be filtered or disinfected (no livestock), no permanent human settlement.

 Worth a visit